 I haven’t thought much about a “philosophy of life,” but birdsong certainly does clear my head.
 Nothing beats waiting in the predawn darkness for the dawn chorus with first light racing toward me at a clip of nearly 1000 miles per hour, the 30 to 45 minutes of energized song arriving and then passing on, heading west, only to return again 24 hours later.
 Almost as good is sitting at my desk, dissecting a morning’s recordings, trying to understand what a bird had on its mind in one situation or another.
 Birdsong makes me happy.

 As the reviewer wrote, I would be delighted if you’d join me on the journey—consider this website as a friendly invitation.
 You could start by listening to one of my Archived Interviews, such as National Public Radio’s Fresh Air with Terry Gross or NPR’s and National Geographic’s Radio Expeditions.
 Or check out how to listen with both your ears and your eyes (Seeing bird sounds), by seeing musical scores of birdsong dance before your eyes as you listen.
 Or try recording birds (How to record birds)—aiming a good microphone at a singing bird, the songs isolated in the headphones over your ears, just you and the singing bird in that moment—that’s a special place to be.
-I elaborate on the special places where birdsong has taken me in my Books for the General Public, The Singing Life of Birds, The Backyard Birdsong Guides, and Birdsong by the Seasons; check out the reviews of these books and see where these books might take you.
+I elaborate on the special places where birdsong has taken me in my Books for the General Public, The Singing Life of Birds, The Backyard Birdsong Guides, Birdsong by the Seasons, and Listening to a Continent Sing.
+Birdsong by Bicycle from the Atlantic to the Pacific.
+Check out the reviews of these books and see where these books might take you.